trco/django-bootstrap-modal-forms/README.rst

 Signup form in Bootstrap modal
 ******************************

-For explanation how all the parts of the code work together see `Usage`_.
-To test the working solution presented here clone and run `Examples`_.
+For explanation how all the parts of the code work together see paragraph **Usage**.
+To test the working solution presented here clone and run **Examples**.

 .. code-block:: python